Integration of payment methods

 Paypal logo

-PayPal is one of the most trusted names in online retail and a widely used form of electronic payment.
-Currently, PayPal operates in 203 countries and manages around 435 million accounts, handling over $22 billion in transactions.
-PayPal offers scalable solutions for businesses of different sizes and supports various payment options.
-These encompass bank transfers, PayPal balance payments, and major credit and debit cards like Visa, Mastercard, Citibank, or American Express.
+PayPal is one of the most trusted names in online retail, and a widely used form of electronic payment.
+Currently, it operates in 200+ countries serving international customers and manages around 435 million accounts, handling over $1.68 trillion in cumulative user transactions.

 The pricing model includes different calculations for micropayments, platform usage, and international transactions.
-The standard rate is 2.9% of the transaction amount + a fixed fee based on the currency used.
+The standard rate is 2.9% of the transaction amount plus a fixed fee based on the currency used.
 International transactions or currency conversions may result in additional fees.
 You can find more information here.

 Strengths:

-• Exceptionally easy setup, often requiring minimal coding;
+• Exceptionally easy setup, often requiring minimal coding

-• Strong focus on security with fraud prevention tools;
+• Strong focus on security with fraud prevention tools

 • Free Standard Account—ideal for new and small businesses.